KxSystems/embedPy/README.md

 ### Attributes

-We can retrieve attributes of Python objects using `.p.attr` or `.p.pyattr`.
+Attributes of Python objects can be retrieved using `.p.attr` or `.p.pyattr`.
 -   `.p.attr` will attempt to convert to a q result
 -   `.p.pyattr` will return the result as a Python (`foreign`) object, without any attempt at conversion